Eco-Friendly Travel Tips

 So if you really care about the impact of your gear purchases, buy quality items that will last.
 Forget what’s trendy and hip at the moment.
 Big gear conglomerate brands like Patagonia and Columbia have unfortunately become as fashion-conscious as Prada and Armani, rolling out three or four new lines per year.
 That doesn’t mean you have to fall for it though.
 Buy well-made items that fit well, jackets or hiking boots you will still like a year or two later, and wear them out before you get rid of them.
 My trusty Jansport travel backpack lasted me 10 years, with three trips around the globe and four shorter trips to distant lands.
 The pack seemed expensive when I first got it, but it was certainly a worthy investment.

-A well-made backpack goes a long, long way in eco-friendly travel.
+A well-made backpack goes a long, long way in your enjoyment of eco-friendly travel.

 When it’s time to replace something in your wardrobe halfway through your trip, buy locally and donate locally.
 Pick up something manufactured where you are at the moment: less fossil fuel gets used up and you’re directly supporting the local economy.
 If you have a jacket, pair of hiking boots, or pants still in decent shape, make a donation to an appropriate local charity.
 (Your guesthouse or hostel workers can usually point you in the right direction.)